 Therefore, the people at Boeing sat down and developed the first checklist for the plane.
 Today there are four checklists: one for take-off, one for the flight itself, one for landing and one for the stay on the ground.

 We all know the result.
 Today, it is almost more likely that we will be hit by a bus on the road than that we will die in a plane crash.
-The airplane is an extremely safe means of transport.
+The aeroplane is an extremely safe means of transport.

 For the airlines, a human life is extremely valuable.
-Every crash is very carefully analysed and the findings are directly reflected in adjustments to checklists, pilot training and aircraft equipment.
+Every crash is very carefully analysed, and the findings are directly reflected in adjustments to checklists, pilot training and aircraft equipment.

 Therefore, the results of this approach are very convincing.

 If you want to know more details about the history and use of checklists, you should definitely read the book Checklist Manifesto by Atul Gawande.